6.3 Preventing early leaving from education and training (ELET)

 • Intensified and improved work with pupils' parents;

 • Improving integration and interaction among students attending classes in different language;

 • Implementation of specific measures for stimulating and supporting education of Roma-pupils (awarding scholarships, providing mentors and tutors for Roma pupils, measures for involvement.

-The new Law on Primary Education (adopted in August 2019) foreseen engagement of educational moderators for Roma pupils who comes from socially disadvantaged families and / or are longer time out of the education system.
+The new Law on Primary Education (adopted in August 2019) foreseen engagement of educational moderators for Roma pupils who come from socially disadvantaged families and / or are longer time out of the education system.
 The role of the educational moderator is to ensure that the information about opportunities and access to school are always available; to have regular cooperation with teachers and other staff in order to improve the achievements of pupils and taking different activities for decreasing the rate of early schools drop-outs.
-The Law also foreseen that in the case of early drop out of school, the parent or guardian of the student who early drop-out is referred to counseling.
-Primary schools are obliged to keep records for pupils who early leave the school and the reason for early leaving.
+The Law also foresees that in the case of early drop out of school, the parent or guardian of the student who early drop-out is referred to counseling.
+Primary schools are obliged to keep records for pupils who leave the school and the reason for early leaving.

 Secondary education is also obligatory for every citizen, under equal conditions determined by law.
 According to the Law on Secondary Education (Закон за средното образование), Article 109, a fine in the amount of 600 to 800 euros shall be imposed on the parent (or guardian) of the juvenile student if the student is not enrolled in a secondary school or irregularly attends the school.